 If you like farmers markets, you will absolutely LOVE the farmers market in Jackson, WY.
 They hold it every Saturday morning from the beginning of July to the end of September from 8am-Noon.
 Some things to expect are many varieties of vegetables, fruits, coffee, meat, and prepared food.
 The organic selections are in abundance and the live music is very welcoming.

-One of the most popular Teton hikes is the hike to Hidden Falls.
 It starts at Jenny Lake Trailhead, just next to the visitor center.
 But, be prepared for a busy parking lot and try to arrive in the early morning or late in the afternoon to increase your chances of finding parking.
 The hike is 2.7 miles from the parking lot to foot of Hidden Falls with some elevation to consider for young ones.

 Keep in mind that you are 6,000 or more feet above sea-level.
 So give you and your kiddos a break if you need one to catch your breath.
 We took several for this reason!
 The trail goes partway around Jenny Lake.
 It’s a great hike for spectacular views and an exciting endpoint of seeing the Hidden Falls.